modernweb-dev/web/docs/docs/test-runner/browsers/browserstack.md

   order: 60
 ---

-Run tests remotely on [Browserstack](https://www.browserstack.com/).
+Browser launchers for web test runner to run tests remotely on [Browserstack](https://www.browserstack.com/).

 For modern browsers, we recommend using other browser launchers, as they are a lot faster.
 Browserstack is a good option for testing on older browser versions.